Let’s talk feathertop Rhodes grass

 In response to the ongoing FTR problem, GRDC has initiated a new investment to assist growers and agronomists in southern Queensland and northern NSW in developing strategies to manage this weed.

-Five demonstration paddocks will compare a best management approach to local grower standards over the next two summers.
+Five demonstration paddocks are comparing a best management approach to local grower standards over the next two summers.

 Sites are located at